I’m So Confused by my Router!

 Quick summary of corporate mission:

 - Gryphon was started by a couple of dads who wanted better solutions for their family.
 We love this.
-Routers is what they do.
+Routers are what they do.

 - The other three are just really big companies, with many other business lines.